 Examples of real-world B2B activity are plentiful and more visible than you might guess.
-For example, the cloud-based document storage company Dropbox services businesses as well as individuals.
-General Electric makes plenty of consumer goods, but also provides parts for other enterprises.
+For example, the cloud-based document storage company Dropbox serves businesses as well as individuals.
+General Electric makes plenty of consumer goods, but it also provides parts to other enterprises.
 Perhaps you've worked at a company where the paychecks were stamped by ADP, a company that provides payroll and financial services for businesses.
-Xerox is a household name but makes billions on providing paper and print services to businesses.
+Xerox is a household name but makes billions providing paper and print services to businesses.

-Like any other company, a B2B model requires some careful planning, said Brent Walker, vice president and chief marketing officer at healthcare marketing firm C2B Solutions.
+Devising B2B marketing campaigns requires some careful planning, said Brent Walker, vice president and chief marketing officer at healthcare marketing firm C2B Solutions.

-"B2B typically relies on its sales function and account management team to establish and strengthen customer/client relationships," Walker said.
-"Marketing may include advertising in trade journals, having a presence at conventions and trade conferences, digital marketing (online presence, SEO, email outreach), and other traditional awareness efforts."
+"B2B typically relies on its sales function and account management team to establish and strengthen customer-client relationships," Walker said.
+"Marketing may include advertising in trade journals, having a presence at conventions and trade conferences, digital marketing – an online presence, SEO, email outreach – and other traditional awareness efforts."